-- If the resource has a published Abuse contact email address which responds and manages abuse according to a published AUP
+- If the resource has a published Abuse contact email address which responds and manages abuse according to a published AUP or TOS.

 - If the abuse from the resource has stopped for the reputation period (Each and every IP number has an ascams.com reputation score.
 The score increases depending on a number of factors, the resource score triggers a listing on any one of the 12 Data lists published by ascams.com)